 I operate a clear policy in respect of cancellations.
-Sessions must be cancelled at least 48 hours before appointment time – this can be done via text, phone call, or email.
-If this does not happen, my charge will be 50% of the full session fee (non-negotiable).
-I operate a different policy than many other professionals where often a full fee is requested.
-I understand that sometimes things can come up at short notice and plans need to change, so do not ask for full fees in such cases.
-In return for this I do ask that the 'non-negotiable' aspect is respected.
+Sessions must be cancelled at least 48 hours before appointment time via text, phone call, or email.
+If this doesn't happen, the cancellation charge will be 50% of the full session fee (non-negotiable).
+This policy is different to many other professionals where often a full fee is requested.
+I understand that sometimes things can come up at short notice and plans must change, so I don't ask for full fees in such cases.
+In return for this I ask that the 'non-negotiable' aspect is respected.
 Applying cancellation fees is the least enjoyable thing I do, but it is part of the commercial reality of being in private practice and I am consistent with all clients.

 Whitestone commitment to you...
 Ethical practice

-Our work together will be conducted in accordance with the BACP Ethical Framework for Good Practice.
+Our work will be conducted in accordance with the BACP Ethical Framework for Good Practice.
 Copy available on request.

 Whitestone commitment to you...
 Supervision & Training